John Allan (colonel)

-Colonel John Allan M.P.
-J.P.
-(January 3, 1746 – February 7, 1805) was a Canadian politician who became an officer with the Massachusetts Militia in the American Revolutionary War.
+Colonel John Allan (January 3, 1746 – February 7, 1805) was a Scottish-born American militia officer with the Massachusetts Militia in the American Revolutionary War.
 He served under George Washington during the Revolutionary War as Superintendent of the Eastern Indians and Colonel of Infantry, and he recruited Indian tribes of Eastern Maine to stand with the Americans during the war and participated in border negotiations between Maine, and New Brunswick.